-Sexual Misconduct Policy and Procedures 2014 vg
+Sexual Misconduct Policy and Procedures 2016 vg

-Centenary College fosters a community of learning, which is based on trust, respect, and the dignity of its members.
-As such, the College has adopted a policy that prohibits any form of sexual misconduct by faculty, administrators, staff or students.
-It is a violation of College policy for any member of the College Community to engage in such behavior or to retaliate against
+Centenary University fosters a community of learning, which is based on trust, respect, and the dignity of its members.
+As such, the University has adopted a policy that prohibits any form of sexual misconduct by faculty, administrators, staff or students.
+It is a violation of University policy for any member of the University Community to engage in such behavior or to retaliate against anyone initiating an inquiry or complaint in good faith.
+The University encourages all members of the Campus Community to be aware of both the consequences of sexual misconduct and the options available to survivors.
+Furthermore, in an effort to prevent the occurrence of sexual misconduct on campus, the University provides educational programs which promote awareness of sexual assault and related issues.
+New employees are advised of this policy upon employment.

 Copies of the Sexual Misconduct Policy and Procedures are available online, and at the Dean of Students' Office, the Wellness Center, the Security Office and the Office of Human Resources.
-Cf.: Student Handbook and College Employee Handbook.
+Student Handbook and University Employee Handbook.

-Campus Sexual Assault Victim's Bill Of Rights 2012 lk (Pursuant to NJSA 18A, Chapter 61E)
+Campus Sexual Assault Victim's Bill Of Rights 2012 vg (Pursuant to NJSA 18A, Chapter 61E)

-Centenary College recognizes that the effect of violence especially that of sexual violence, committed on campus has a profound impact on the campus community and the surrounding communities.
-Therefore, to ensure that the Centenary College campus community is free from violence, sexual assault and nonconsensual sexual contact, and to support the individual dignity and rights in an academic environment, the College upholds the New Jersey Campus Assault Victim's Bill of Rights.
+Centenary University recognizes that the effect of violence especially that of sexual violence, committed on campus has a profound impact on the campus community and the surrounding communities.
+Therefore, to ensure that the Centenary University campus community is free from violence, sexual assault and nonconsensual sexual contact, and to support the individual dignity and rights in an academic environment, the University upholds the New Jersey Campus Assault Victim's Bill of Rights.